 Efficient and sustainable solutions for the bathroom are a high value proposition.
 The benefits of sustainability are clear.
-In addition to using materials that have a low impact on the environment, there are also cost savings to consider.
-These savings can be significant in the case of businesses like hotels.
+In addition to using materials that have a low impact on the environment, there are also cost savings to consider and these can be significant in the case of businesses like hotels.

-Today, the challenge and demand associated with remodelling projects involves making them both functional and sustainable.
-Water and energy savings, as well as the use of renewable energies in the home or recycled or natural materials has led to new alternatives in bathroom design that entail not jeopardising the use of resources in the future.
+Today, the challenge with remodelling projects is to meet the growing demand for bathrooms which are both functional and sustainable.
+Water and energy savings, together with the presence of renewable energies in the home and the use of recycled or natural materials, have led to new alternatives in bathroom design that do not jeopardise the availability of resources in the future.

-Achieving sustainable bathrooms starts with design, which is why we offer solutions that allow for efficient and intelligent refurbishments.
-The WaterForest eco-conscious concept is our commitment to responsibility and to creating effortless eco-friendly bathrooms, where technology is simplified and becomes a way to improve energy efficiency.
+Sustainable bathrooms start with design, which is why we offer solutions that allow for efficient and intelligent refurbishment.
+The WaterForest eco-aware concept is our commitment to responsibility and to creating eco-friendly bathrooms where technology is simplified and becomes a way to improve energy efficiency.

-If the bathroom has no exterior window, you can make the most of the natural light from the adjoining rooms through semi-transparent openings at the top of the wall or by replacing the door panels with translucent glass.
+If the bathroom has no exterior window, you can take advantage of the natural light from adjoining rooms through translucent openings at the top of the wall or by replacing the door panels with translucent glass.

-Create a good bathroom lighting design with different light sources that adapt to each use.
-Only use the necessary lights and install LEDs, which save up to 80% of energy.
+Create a good bathroom lighting design with different light sources that are suitable for each use.
+Only use the lights you need and install LEDs, which save up to 80% of energy.